ESG

 Our governance & compliance

-• Uphold the values of good corporate governance and risk management and consider the needs of all our stakeholders in our strategic decision-making.
+Uphold the values of good corporate governance and risk management, underpinned by robust and effective policies.

 There are 17 UN SDGs that form a shared global agenda to